East Coast Road Trip Day 1: Sydney

 East Coast Road Trip Day 1: Newcastle

 Newcastle is a scenic town just 2 hours north of Sydney.
 We definitely suggest visiting the harbour which is also the oldest export port in Australia and largest coal-exporting port in the world.
-If you have time to explore more I would recommend:
+If you have time to explore more we would recommend:

 - Visiting the iconic Nobbys Lighthouse which was built in 1857 and is still a beacon guiding ships to Newcastle port.